AlessandroDalponte/RTVAD-ml-test/README.md

 ## Final considerations

-- The weights used in this test were not trained for the specific case in which they are in use;
+- The weights used in this test were not trained for this specific case;
 - The video camera calibration file for this test needs adjustments;
-- The 'SORT' uses IOU as part of its tracking system; so in this test, because of the two considerations made above, the 2D bounding box of the main vehicle is not stable between the initial frames, and it causes the tracker to change the vehicle's ID.
-In this case, the Centroid KF tracker works best, but might not be the best option for a model with specific trained weights and a more adequate calibration camera file.
+- 'SORT' uses IOU as part of its tracking system, and because of that, along with the two considerations made above, the 2D bounding boxes might not be too stable, specially during the initial frames, which causes the tracker to lose track of some IDs.
+In this case, the Centroid KF tracker works best, as it does not depends on IOU, but might not be the best option in the case of a model with specific trained weights and a more adequate calibration camera file.
+- Overall, we are able to see the tracking system working in a proper manner.